Plugable UD-3900 Dual Display Universal Docking Station

 - Provides SuperSpeed USB 3.0 (5 Gbps) link between computer to video, audio, network, and two additional USB 3.0 ports.

-- Compatible with Windows 8, 7, and XP (32-bit).
-Intel only (no Windows RT/ARM).
-Not for low-end Home Basic/Starter Windows installations.
-Not compatible with Mac and Linux at this time.
+- Compatible with Windows 10, 8, 7, and XP.
+Intel/AMD only (no Windows RT/ARM).
+Not supported for Mac or Linux at this time.

 - Backwards compatible with USB 2.0 (480Mbps) for both the PC and attached devices.